alan-mushi/alan-mushi.github.io/_posts/asap/2024-02-18-debugging-go-processes-in-pods-made-easy.markdown

 in a remote pod on some cluster can be a bit tedious.
-So I made [debug-me-maybe](https://github.com/rh-tguittet/debug-me-maybe) to simplify this process, it uploads the delve debugger, runs it on a pid of your choice, and tunnels back the socket from the pod to your machine.
+So I made [debug-me-maybe](https://github.com/rh-tguittet/debug-me-maybe) to simplify this process, it uploads the delve debugger, runs it on a pid of your choice, and tunnels back the socket from the pod to your machine, all in one command.

-This is completely inspired by [ksniff](https://github.com/eldadru/ksniff) since I replaced the wireshark bits for the debugging ones.
+This is completely inspired by [ksniff](https://github.com/eldadru/ksniff) since I replaced the tcpdump bits for the debugging ones.